lime-rt/lime/doc/usermanual.rst

     (double) par->minScale (required)

-minScale is the smallest scales sampled by the code.
+minScale is the smallest spatial scale sampled by the code.
 Structures smaller than minScale will not be sampled properly.
 If one uses spherical sampling (see below) this number can also be thought of as the inner edge of the grid.
 This number should not be set smaller than needed,